Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 82: March 1st, 2017

+**Today's Progress**: Continued with the sunlight map project.

+**Thoughts**: Picked a new map to use so it is better detailed.
+Easily incorporated it into with minimal fuss.
+Additionally, got a second sun for when the sunlight needs to wrap around the map.
+Might need to do something with making a better sunlight/night shape.
+It should be a sine wave but it's just circles at the moment.

+**Link to work**: None.

 ### Day 81: March 31st, 2017

 **Today's Progress**: Continued with the sunlight map project.